HanWu3125/OS-Sketch/README.md

 ## OS-Sketch Dataset Acquisition
 1.Google Drive: [downloading link](https://drive.google.com/file/d/1FGmPlz84-C40XF50V92YYhzp7OMnnA0Q/view?usp=drive_link)

 2.Due to copyright restrictions, part of the CUFSF dataset must be obtained independently via the following link.
-Select photos and sketches ranging from "00043fb001d_931230.jpg" to "00152fa001d_931230.jpg" as test data: https://mmlab.ie.cuhk.edu.hk/archive/cufsf/.
+Select photos and sketches ranging from `00043fb001d_931230.jpg` to `00152fa001d_931230.jpg` as test data: https://mmlab.ie.cuhk.edu.hk/archive/cufsf/.

 You can download the pre-trained facial landmark detection model file "shape_predictor_68_face_landmarks.dat" from: [downloading link](https://drive.google.com/file/d/1mkOKLUYtPBCGjM2TfxkpQ6qY-iD1YimH/view?usp=drive_link).
 And then modify the file path in `Sketch2Photo_Alignment.py` and execute the script to perform alignment between photos and sketches.

 Then run `sketch_contrast_normalizer.py` to convert sketches into high-contrast grayscale images, ensuring sketches exhibit uniform pure black-and-white tonality.

 3.All sketches are uniformly converted into high-contrast grayscale images during evaluation.
-If you wish to use the original Internet-sourced sketches for research, you can find them in the **original-ood-sketches** folder.
+If you wish to use the original Internet-sourced sketches for research, you can find them in the `original-ood-sketches` folder.

 ## Dataset Agreement